anotherRedbeard/api-mgmt-azfunc-sales/README.md

 ## GetCustomer

-This is the function that will process and make decisions based on the output from passing the ticket image into the Read API
+This is the function that will return customer information

 ## Utilities